 Effective online learning in contexts requires technology infrastructure, functional platforms, software, teacher pedagogy, digital literacy, and a willingness to accept technology.
-Based on the results of research on the effectiveness of online learning from the aspects of support, facilities and infrastructure, stakeholders, and the learning process in the Biology Education Study Program FKIP Unsri, it can be concluded that it is effective. as seen in the results of data analysis, the data acquisition platform that is widely used by students and lecturers besides Unsri e-learning (LMS Unsri) during online learning is Google Classroom, which is a platform to support lectures during online learning used by students and lecturers is Zoom and WhatsApp cloud meeting platform.
+Based on the results of research on the effectiveness of online learning from the aspects of support, facilities and infrastructure, stakeholders, and the learning 178 The effectiveness of online learning in the mathematics and sciences department.
+In learning biology process in the Biology Education Study Program FKIP Unsri, it can be concluded that it is effective, as seen in the results of data analysis, the data acquisition platform that is widely used by students and lecturers besides Unsri e-learning (LMS Unsri) during online learning is Google Classroom, which is a platform to support lectures during platform.
 To achieve all aspects of learning outcomes, the combination of off-learning and online learning is still better (Blended learning), especially for certain biology materials.
 These applications and platforms can still be used even though the pandemic has passed.
 Future research should further examine how online learning is for materials that require experimentation.